MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-lineage-overview.md

 ## Open lineage view

-To access linege view, browse to your KQL database and select **Lineage**.
+To access lineage view, browse to your KQL database and select **Lineage**.

 ## What do you see in lineage view?

-When you open lineage view on an item, you'll see the connections between all the items in the KQL database.
+When you open lineage view on an item, you see the connections between all the items in the KQL database.

 <!-- Image of Lineage view -->